 Tours will depart daily regardless of weather unless conditions would make it unsafe so please be prepared for the possibility of rain.

 For tours within Costa Rica please always make sure to carry a copy of your valid passport and your last entry stamp with you.
-For day and multi-day trips that involve border-crossing you must carry your valid passport and a copy of it with you at all times.
+For day and multi day trips that involve border crossing you must carry your valid passport and a copy of it with you at all times.
 Border crossing fees may apply.

-All cancellations of multi-day package bookings will incur a minimum $25 cancellation fee, increasing with the amount of time we spent on your booking plus any bank or vendor charges, as these require substantial staff and planning time.
+For the amount of time we spent on your booking plus any bank or vendor charges, as these require substantial staff and planning time.

 What is the best time to visit Costa Rica?